-1.Empowering, Strengthening and Engaging Communities:
+Empowering, Strengthening and Engaging Communities

-Community Prosecutors utilize an array of tools to assist them in these endeavors, including facilitating Citzen ACTION (All Coming Together In Our Neighborhood) team meetings where a Community Prosecutor, neighborhood stakeholders and civil servants work to improve and strengthen their neighborhoods.
+Community Prosecutors utilize an array of tools to assist them in these endeavors, including facilitating Citzen A.C.T.I.O.N.
+(All Coming Together In Our Neighborhood) team meetings where a Community Prosecutor, neighborhood stakeholders and civil servants work to improve and strengthen their neighborhoods.
 Community Prosecutors also regularly attend homeowner's association meetings, neighborhood crime watch meetings, and special neighborhood events including National Night Out and graffiti wipe-outs.

 The Dallas City Attorney's Office has various tools available to serve blighted neighborhoods.
-With assistance from code officers and community members, Community Prosecutors identify substandard commercial and residential properties that negatively affect the surrounding community.
+With assistance from code officers, fire inspectors and community members, Community Prosecutors identify substandard commercial and residential properties that negatively affect the surrounding community.
 Community Prosecutors use civil remedies to enforce the city's minimum housing standards and zoning ordinances, among other ordinances, and file lawsuits in municipal and district court seeking orders that require property owners to repair their properties.
 Additionally, Community Prosecutors assist with representing the City in various administrative proceedings.

 Community Prosecutors also participate in the criminal justice system by serving as the prosecutors in the three City of Dallas Community Courts.
 The Community Prosecutors prosecute offenders who commit numerous quality of life crimes including: maintaining a substandard structure, illegal land use, prostitution, public intoxication, graffiti, littering, illegal dumping and disorderly conduct.
-Having the ability to utilize both civil and criminal remedies gives community prosecutors a range of options to address community concerns.
+Having the ability to utilize both civil and criminal remedies gives community prosecutors a range of options to address community concerns

-3.Public Safety through Specialized Initiatives:
+Enhancing Public Safety through Specialized Initiatives